 What is Java 8?

-Also known as Spider, Java SE 8 as an unconventional release to an already present Java programming language by bringing some major adjustments and updates to the same.
+Also known as Spider, Java SE 8 is an unconventional release to an already present Java programming language by bringing major adjustments and updates.

-It has a quality JavaScript engine, latest APIs for date and time manipulation, better and rapid JVM and so much more.
+It has a quality JavaScript engine, the latest APIs for date and time manipulation, better and rapid JVM, and more.

-Java SE 8 is moving forward in the race by bringing upgrades like the lambda expressions.
-This is one of the most remarkable upgrades that is bringing the computer language platform to its height.
+Java SE 8 is progressing in the race by bringing upgrades like the lambda expressions.
+This is one of the most notable upgrades bringing the computer language platform to its height.

-There were a number of features that were thought to be added in Java SE 7 but then with development were added in the Java SE 8, marking it an upgrade i.e. The lambda expressions.
+Several features were thought to be added in Java SE 7 but then, with development, were added in Java SE 8, marking it an upgrade, i.e. The lambda expressions.

 Some of the features of Java 8 are: